Iron Dome: Funding

 On 4 June 2012, the U.S. Senate Armed Services Committee included $210 million for Iron Dome, in its version of the National Defense Authorization Act for 2013, S.3254.
 The bill has been reported out of committee and is waiting to be assigned a date for consideration by the full Senate.

 Sec.
 237, Availability of Funds for Iron Dome Short Range Rocket Defense Program, said that of the amounts authorized to be appropriated for fiscal year 2013 by section 201 for research, development, test, and evaluation, defense-wide, and available for the Missile Defense Agency, $210,000,000 may be provided to the Government of Israel for the Iron Dome short-range rocket defense program as specified in the funding table in section 4201.

-On 17 January 2014, President Barack Obama signed the fiscal year 2014 Consolidated Appropriations Act.
+On 17 January 2014, Obama signed the fiscal year 2014 Consolidated Appropriations Act.
 The bill provides $235 million for Israel to procure the Iron Dome system.
 The Israeli government has also agreed to spend more than half the funds the United States provides for the Iron Dome system in the United States.
 Funds going to U.S. contractors will increase to 30 percent in 2014 and 55 percent in 2015 from 3 percent previously, according to a U.S. Missile Defense Agency report to Congress.

 On 1 August 2014, Congress approved a measure to deliver an additional $225 million in aid to Israel, with the aim of replenishing funds for the Iron Dome system in the midst of the conflict between Israel and Hamas.
 Following the signing of bill, for which "the Senate and House of Representatives as well as Republicans and Democrats set[ting] aside differences to advance Israel's emergency request," the White House stated that "The United States has been clear since the start of this conflict that no country can abide rocket attacks against its civilians" and that it "supports Israel's right to defend itself against such attacks."
 Senate Report 113-211 from the U.S. Government Publishing Office, which accompanied text H.R.
 4870, recommended an increase in funding for the program for FY2015.
 The report calculates "U.S. investment in Iron Dome production since fiscal year 2011" to be over $1 billion.

 Until the 2021 war in Gaza, the US had contributed a total of US$1.6 billion to the Iron Dome defense system.
-After the end of the 2021 conflict, Israel asked the US for another US$ 1 billion for replenishing the Iron Dome batteries, which was approved by the US Congress in 2022.
+After the end of the 2021 conflict, Israel asked the US for another US$1 billion for replenishing the Iron Dome batteries, which was approved by the US Congress in 2022.